Continuous Delivery with GitLab CI and Ansible (part 2)

 In this case, we release our Spring Boot application to a staging

 environment.
-This job is part of the release
+This job is part of the release stage and is only

-branch changes.
+triggered when the master branch changes.
 (Note: This is not

 true for the previously defined jobs.
 Those are triggered by every